-- development.
-In the draft GMSF the local housing need for Oldham equates to an average of 695 homes per year, based on the proposed stepped target.
-Across the period the total housing need for Oldham is 11,817, or 13,552 with a 15% buffer to provide flexibility. - 3.8 Public consultation on the 2019 GMSF was carried out from January to March 2019.
-The consultation responses are available through the GMCA website.
-The GMSF Publication Plan Draft for Approval was published in October 2020. - 3.9 The SHLAA methodology outlined in this report follows the relevant Planning Practice Guidance (PPG) note updated in July 2019 by the Ministry of Housing Communities and Local Government (MHCLG), which sets out the core outputs and process requirements for the assessment.
+- sets out how the nine boroughs should develop up until 2037; - identifies the amount of new development that will come forward across the 9 districts, in terms of housing, offices, and industry and warehousing, and the main areas in which this will be focused; - supports the delivery of key infrastructure, such as transport and utilities; - protects the important environmental assets across the city region; - allocates sites for employment and housing outside of the existing urban area; and - defines a new Green Belt boundary for Greater Manchester - 3.9 Public consultation on the PfE Publication Plan was carried out from August to October 2021.
+The plan is due to be submitted to the Secretary of State, together with all the supporting documents / background evidence and any representations received during this final stage of consultation, in January 2022.
+Independent Inspector(s) will then be appointed to undertake an independent examination into the plan. - 3.10 The SHLAA methodology outlined in this report follows the relevant Planning Practice Guidance (PPG) note updated in July 2019 by the Department of Levelling Up, Housing and Communities (DLUHC) (formerly Ministry of Housing and Local Government (MHCLG)), which sets out the core outputs and process requirements for the assessment.
 PPG recommends that a "call for sites" is undertaken as part of the SHLAA process.
 The GMSF consultation in 2016 included a GM-wide call for sites where local residents, businesses, land owners and developers were invited to submit details of sites that they thought could be suitable for housing or economic development.
 Alongside the sites identified through other sources (see Table 2), the results of this call for sites process will contribute to the range of the sites and broad locations that are considered in the SHLAA where they fall within the urban area (and not in the Green Belt).